Love Yourself: United States

 The following week, "Love Yourself" replaced "Sorry" at number one, becoming his third consecutive number-one single.
 Thus, Bieber was the 12th artist to succeed himself in the Hot 100's 57-year history; the last artist before Bieber was The Weeknd, who is also from Canada.
 Additionally, Bieber's Purpose became the first album by a male artist to produce three number-one songs since Justin Timberlake's FutureSex/LoveSounds did so in 2006–07.
 After being replaced at the top of the Hot 100 by Zayn's debut single as a solo artist, "Pillowtalk", for one week, it returned to the number one position the following date.
-Also, "Love Yourself" replaced "Sorry" at the top of the Radio Songs chart with 144 million weekly audience, becoming Bieber's second number-one song on the chart.
+Also, "Love Yourself" replaced "Sorry" at the top of the Radio Songs chart with a 144 million weekly audience, becoming Bieber's second number-one song on the chart.
 However, the next week, "Love Yourself" was replaced at the top by Rihanna's "Work" and descended to number two.
 By the middle of 2016, the song had sold 1.6 million copies in the U.S. On the chart dated 7 May 2016, "Love Yourself" spent its 23rd consecutive week in the Hot 100's top ten, breaking the record for the most consecutive weeks logged in the top 10 from a song's debut, previously set by Nicki Minaj's "Starships", Maroon 5's "Sugar" and Bieber's both "What Do You Mean?" and "Sorry".
 It has since been passed by The Chainsmokers's "Closer" (2016–2017), which spent 32 weeks in the top 10.
 And then later passed by Post Malone's "Circles" with 33 weeks.
 Additionally, the song spent an eleventh week at the top of the Radio Songs chart.
 Additionally, on the chart dated 14 May 2016, "Love Yourself" became Bieber's first chart-topper on the Adult Contemporary chart.
 The song was the most-played song in the United States in 2016, with nearly 4 billion audience impressions.